rpthibeault/rpthibeault.github.io/_posts/2025-12-07-linux-kernel-mentorship.md

 ### Reproducing the bug

+Syzkaller compiles kernels with the panic-on-warn flag set, along with one of KASAN, KMSAN, or UBSAN.
+Syzkaller then fuzzes the kernel with a series of test programs, and if one of KASAN, KMSAN, or UBSAN gives a warning, the kernel panics and crashes.
+Once it finds a crash, Syzkaller sends a bug report to the dashboard and to the appropriate kernel mailing lists.

-The first step to fixing a Syzkaller bug is to reproduce it.
+The first step to fixing a reported Syzkaller bug is to reproduce it.
 That way, you can test locally, instead of sending a patch test request email to Syzkaller for every fix you make, since those can take over an hour to complete.
+In general, we reproduce Syzkaller bugs with the reproducer provided in the bug report.
+We run the reproducer on a virtual machine with qemu or on a special local test system.
+We will be using qemu.

-The first step in reproducing the bug is to get the reproduction assets from Syzkaller.
-In our case:
+The first step in reproducing the bug is to download the reproduction assets from Syzkaller.
+They are specific to the bug and can be found in the Crashes section of the bug report.

+When downloading the reproduction assets from Syzkaller, you're getting the exact compiled kernel image it used to produce the crash, and a C reproducer that *should* reproduce the crash.
+Syzkaller itself uses Syz to fuzz the kernel, and in some cases, converting a Syz reproducer to C reproducer is unreliable.
+If that's the case, then you must use the Syz reproducer.

+Here is a link to the Syzkaller docs explaining [how to reproduce crashes](https://github.com/google/syzkaller/blob/master/docs/reproducing_crashes.md).

+I use wget to download the assets:
 ```Bash
 wget -O repro.c https://syzkaller.appspot.com/x/repro.c?163c6458580000
 wget https://storage.googleapis.com/syzbot-assets/90b0fb888152/disk-9b0d551b.raw.xz